tritonlmk/Advanced-Lane-Lines/README.md

 ![alt text][image13]

 This part is also done in the 7th code cell of the .ipyb file.
+I also tried the convolution window method, but it performs really bad and I found it hard to define a appropriate kernel to do the convolution.
+So I just give up this method.

 I later write a fuction to find the best order(form 1 to 3) to fit the lanelines, and than using the function to calculate the curvature and the displacement between the car and the middle of the lane lines.
 Then I choose a polynomial to fit the valid lane lines points.
 I make the program to automatically find the best order o polynomial(from 1 to 3) to fit.
 You can see the code below: